andrewwwmatsko/event-app/README.md

-# React + Vite
+# 🌟 SmartEvents Application

-Accomplished level: MIDDLE
+**Accomplished level:** MIDDLE

-*Keep in mind that website uses a free backend resourse, so it may take a while for the server to "wake up".
+*Keep in mind that the website uses a free backend resource, so it may take a while for the server to "wake up."*

-# Upcoming Events Application
+## 🎉 Upcoming Events Application

 This application allows you to explore all upcoming events!

 You can register for your favorite events with ease, and it also provides the ability to sort events by title, date, and organizer.

-## Tech Stack
+## 🛠 Tech Stack

 **Front-end:**
 - React